mahmud92542/DevOps_Tasks_V1/System Architecture/README.md

 # E-Commerce System Design

-Welcome to the E-Commerce System repository!
+Welcome to the System Architecture repository!
 This document provides an overview of the system architecture, detailing the technologies and services used to create a robust and scalable e-commerce platform.

 ## System Overview